-This year on Sept.
-7, Jewish people around the world will observe Rosh Hashanah.
+This year Sept.
+15-17, Jewish people around the world will observe Rosh Hashanah.
 Also known as the Jewish New Year, it is the first of the Jewish High Holy Days — a 10-day period of introspection and repentance that takes place at the start of Tishrei, the seventh month of the Hebrew calendar, which falls during September or October.
 In all synagogues, a shofar — a ram’s horn trumpet — is played to remind listeners to reflect on their behavior.
-After services, Jewish people often return home for a festive meal of foods symbolizing the new year, such as apples dipped in honey and challah bread that is round rather than braided.
+After services, Jewish people often return home for a festive meal of foods symbolizing the new year, such as apples dipped in honey and challah bread that is round rather than braided

 “The perfection of a circle symbolizes entering the new year with a clean slate,” says Rabbi Sanford Olshansky, UCF adjunct professor of Judaic studies.
 He describes the Jewish High Holy Days as a time of “spiritual accounting.”

 “It’s a time of self-examination, self-evaluation,” he says.
 “How do we feel about where we’re at in our lives?
 How do we feel about where we stand in terms of the moral and ethical principles by which we ought to be living?”